shdlabs/SSTorytime/docs/Tutorial.md

 * Contexts: inside each chapter, you can tag subsections with ` :: context, tags, words...` that may be used to limit or enable search criteria.
 * Nodes and links: each item is a node, and each connection between items is a link.
 Links have types that you define for yourself, but they must all belong to one of the four meta-types: `leads to`, `contains`, `expresses property`, or `is near or similar to`.

+The purpose of chapters and contexts is to enable a separation of concerns.
+You could throw everything into one giant chapter with no contexts, e.g. if you have a single homogeneous graph like a social network, but for most semantic graphs you will want to separate your notes. e.g. you might have chapters on learning French or Chinese, and you could have contexts like "at the bank" or "ordering at the restaurant".

 ## What use is this?

 How how can you compete with AI and with other people in the information age?